Liangjiahe: Relationship with Xi Jinping

-The village is famous because Xi Jinping, General Secretary of the Chinese Communist Party since 2012, once visited the countryside here.

-Liangjiahe Village is well known for being the place where Xi Jinping worked as an educated youth in the countryside during the Cultural Revolution in the late 1960s and early 1970s and served as the Party branch secretary.
+The village is famous because Xi Jinping, General Secretary of the Chinese Communist Party since 2012, once visited the countryside in the village.
+Liangjiahe Village is well known for being the place where Xi worked as an educated youth in the countryside during the Cultural Revolution in the late 1960s and early 1970s and served as the Party branch secretary.
 Xi Jinping's superhuman physical strength was demonstrated during his time in Liangjiahe.
 In an interview in 2003, he said, “At that time, I carried 200 jin of wheat and walked ten miles on the mountain road without changing shoulders.”
 Because of his education, Xi Jinping later became the village Party branch secretary.

 In 2007, when Xi Jinping was the Party Secretary of Shanghai, Li Xi was the Party Secretary of Yan'an.
 Hu Ping, Honorary Editor-in-Chief of Beijing Spring, said: "Li presided over the villagers of Liangjiahe to write letters to Xi Jinping, and Xi Jinping personally replied.
 Therefore, the whole Liangjiahe myth came from Li Xi.
 The flattery was just what Xi Jinping wanted."
 The villagers of Liangjiahe wrote to Xi Jinping four times in 2007, 2008, 2011 and 2014, and Xi Jinping replied every time.
 In 2008, Zhao Leji, then Party Secretary of Shaanxi, entrusted Li Xi to convey the greetings of Xi Jinping, then a Member of the CCP Central Secretariat, to Liangjiahe.
 Later, Zhao Leji and Li Xi were both promoted to the top leadership of the CCP.
 Both of them were members of the 20th CCP Politburo Standing Committee, ranking third and seventh in the party respectively.

 After Xi Jinping became the General Secretary of the CCP Central Committee in 2012, the village was gradually developed into a tourist attraction and a party-building education base, and made certain progress in economic development indicators such as investment and business development, village appearance, per capita income, and transportation accessibility.
 In 2015, the village's per capita annual net income reached RMB 15,000, and it was identified as a national "one village, one product" demonstration village.
 The village's agricultural products of the same name are also available on the market.

 When Xi Jinping, who had already become the CCP General Secretary, returned to Liangjiahe Village on February 13, 2015, he said: “Everything I learned in my first steps in life was in Liangjiahe.
 Don’t underestimate Liangjiahe, it is a place of great learning.”
 Therefore, "The Great Learning of Liangjiahe" has become a special term.
 In 2018, Shaanxi People's Publishing House published the documentary work "Liangjiahe" based on the experience of Xi Jinping and other educated youth participating in labor in Liangjiahe.